-2.9- Tutor/House System
+Tutor/House System

-Competitions are held between tutor groups/Houses for particular activities and occasional prizes given.
-Inter-House sports competitions are held between Tutor Groups during the year.
+Competitions are held between tutor groups for particular activities and occasional prizes given.
+Inter-House sports competitions are held between House Groups during the year.
+House Groups will meet 3 times a year for House Week.
+All staff members are linked to a house and work with the students to win points for their teams, as well as to fundraise for the house charities.

-3.0 Rewards, Reflection and Reset